JcFerggy/pokepink/README.md

 Tangela<br/>
 Seel/Dewgong (still obtainable from In-Game Trade)<br/>

-Some maps encounter tables have been altered to reference Pokémon seen in those locations in the Pocket Monsters manga.
-A more thorough breakdown of Wild Pokémon encounters and Trainer Parties can be found in this [Google Document](https://docs.google.com/spreadsheets/d/1JbOHSGnH0z9dL8ywdQEDGXxE3LqMNaawxaX7gbR1-D4/edit?usp=sharing).
+Some maps encounter tables have been altered to reference Pokémon seen in those locations in the Pocket Monsters manga (Viridian Forest for example).
+A more thorough breakdown of Wild Pokémon encounters and Trainer Parties can be found in this [Google Sheet](https://docs.google.com/spreadsheets/d/1JbOHSGnH0z9dL8ywdQEDGXxE3LqMNaawxaX7gbR1-D4/edit?usp=sharing).

 The thing I am most proud of (besides the Title Screen animation.
 I had no part in the art, but learning how to code it was a fun nightmare) are the new events added to reference the Pocket Monster's manga.
 Trainers Blue and Yellow have been added at points that roughly fit with their manga story progression, but their dialogue have been sanitized and altered to more fit with the events of the game (as the manga really goes off with its crude humor).
-Their name have also been omitted and instead replaced with a nickname, as their official titles of Blue and Yellow felt odd when the player could potentially name their rival "Blue" as well, so I didn't feel it necessary to properly name them.
+Their names have also been omitted and instead replaced with a nickname, as their official titles of Blue and Yellow felt odd when the player could potentially name their rival "Blue" as well, so I didn't feel it necessary to properly name them.
 Busybody can be rematched with his most recent team in his Trashed House after every encounter with him, and Imposter acts as the post-game fight equivalent to Gen 2's Red.
 Yellow in the Manga only ever had Pikachu, so I had the rest of his team reflect Pocket Monsters manga Red's party, leaning on his team used during the Pokémon League.

 ![alt text](https://i.imgur.com/vrM8xWP.png "Blue Encounter 1")![alt text](https://i.imgur.com/RvoSnKe.png "Blue Sprite")![alt text](https://i.imgur.com/9PjMGP0.png "Blue Encounter 2")![alt text](https://i.imgur.com/sWDyuLi.png "Blue Encounter 3")![alt text](https://i.imgur.com/qQyGmtx.png "Blue Encounter 4")![alt text](https://i.imgur.com/d06uGN7.png "Blue Encounter 5")![alt text](https://i.imgur.com/PYodW5M.png "Blue Encounter 6")![alt text](https://i.imgur.com/lJcJduQ.png "Yellow Disguised")![alt text](https://i.imgur.com/g43jyXb.png "Yellow Reveal")![alt text](https://i.imgur.com/5vJnN41.png "Yellow Encounter")

 Other things I've changed:
-- Clefairy learnset has been edited to more closely match Pikachu's progression.
+- Clefairy's learnset has been edited to more closely match Pikachu's progression.
 - Clefairy can now learn HM03 Surf (also TM39 Swift) and can play the Surfing House mini-game while knowing Surf.
 - Slot Machine graphics to fit the Clefairy aesthetic.
 - The Linking Cable can be purchased at the Celedon Department Store for 8,000P to allow evolving trade Pokémon (necessary in this world of solo emulator play).